thirumurthis/Learnings/algorithm/tree_notes.md

                            \
                             8

- # removing 6, has right child 7 which has no left child.
+ # removing 6, it has right child 7 which has no left child.
  # promote the left child (7) node to at 6.
  # Note 7 should become the parent.
- The invariant structure of the tree is not breaked.
+ Doing so the invariant structure of the tree is not breaked.

 ```

 Scenario 3:
   - The removing node has both right which has left node.

+Removing the node 6 from tree.
 ```
                   4                        4
                 /   \                     /  \